matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

       <div markdown="1" class="parameter">
       `$value` (`mixed`) &mdash;

-      <div markdown="1" class="param-desc"> The variable to be cleaned.
+      <div markdown="1" class="param-desc"> The variable to be sanitized.
 If an array is supplied, the contents of the array will be sanitized recursively.
 The keys of the array will also be sanitized.</div>

       <div style="clear:both;"/>